rish-16/Regolith/README.md

 🌗 An elegant Pseudocode-like language for beginners built in Python

 ## What is it?
-Regolith is a minimal, dynamically-typed, functional Pseudocode-like programming language mainly meant for beginners learning how to code; it uses a logic-first approach than a language-first one.
+Regolith is a minimal, dynamically-typed, functional Pseudocode-like programming language mainly meant for beginners learning how to code; it uses a logic-first approach rather than a language-first one.
 It features a custom compiler written in **Python v3.6**.

 This README provides an in-depth review of the language, its nuances, and syntax.